Our Approach to Responsible Mining

 • Annual public water reporting

-• Reducing, recycling and reusing wherever possible
+• Reducing, recycling and reusing water wherever possible

 Eldorado actively builds the conditions under which sustainable economic growth can occur by: